scaffold-eth/eth-ui/docusaurus/docs/api/interfaces/EthersAppContext.IStaticJsonRpcProviderConnectorOptions.md

 ---
-id: "EthersAppContext.IStaticJsonRpcProviderConnectorOptions"
+id: 'EthersAppContext.IStaticJsonRpcProviderConnectorOptions'
-title: "Interface: IStaticJsonRpcProviderConnectorOptions"
+title: 'Interface: IStaticJsonRpcProviderConnectorOptions'
-sidebar_label: "IStaticJsonRpcProviderConnectorOptions"
+sidebar_label: 'IStaticJsonRpcProviderConnectorOptions'
 custom_edit_url: null
 ---

 [EthersAppContext](../modules/EthersAppContext.md).IStaticJsonRpcProviderConnectorOptions

 #### Summary

 A web3modal CustomProvider Options

 - Options for web3modal that allows you to connect to a StaticJsonRpcProvider such as localhost

 ## Hierarchy